charsi/charsi.github.io/posts/whats-on-my-phone.md

 This is an attempt to document all the apps I have to install on a new android phone to get it up and running.
 This is currently from memory.
 I'll update this post when I have to go though the steps for real next time.

 1. Go through all the steps of new phone wizard.
 Skip google account creation and opt out of all possible data collection *features* from google.
+ - Never sign into the phone with a google account.
+ - Disable the play store (can't login anyway) and play services.
 - Download the apk for the [F-Droid](https://f-droid.org/) application store and install it
 - Web browser - Firefox.
 Not available directly from fdroid.
 Install [FFUpdater](https://f-droid.org/en/packages/de.marmaro.krt.ffupdater/) first.
 This pulls latest firefox builds from Mozilla's repos.
 - File syncing - [Syncthing](https://syncthing.net/) - I think of it as a dropbox replacement.
 I use it to sync everything to my new phone - Contacts, notes, passwords, TOTP seeds, youtube, podcast and RSS subsctiptions.
 Add [Cryptomator](https://cryptomator.org/) if feeling paranoid